Home

 Guillaume Grando

 Guillaume Grando (FR, 1978), known as Supakitch, is a multidisciplinary artist based in the Basque Country.
-Starting with graffiti at age 12, his work evolved from bold murals to refined resin paintings inspired by the ocean's movement and light.
-Grando's art focuses on capturing the essence of movement, using materials like resin to create flowing, wave-like forms.
-Influenced by surfing and local craftsmanship, his work balances spontaneity with precision.
-His pieces have been exhibited internationally, reflecting a deep connection to nature and a constant exploration of material, light, and gesture.
+Starting with graffiti at age 12, his work evolved to refined resin paintings inspired by ocean movement and light.
+His art captures flowing, wave-like forms using materials like resin, balancing spontaneity with precision and reflecting a deep connection to nature.

 Guy Leclef

-Guy Leclef (b.
-1962, BE) is a contemporary artist near Antwerp who works with upcycled paper and cardboard.
-His textured collages and book compositions blend humor, harmony, and material essence, reflecting a poetic approach to recycling.
-Using paper like paint, Leclef transforms waste into layered, vibrant works that explore order and chaos.
-His art has been exhibited internationally and is held in private collections across Europe, Asia, and the Middle East.
-He has collaborated with brands like Delvaux (2009) and Nespresso (2023).
+Guy Leclef (BE, 1962) is a contemporary artist near Antwerp who works with upcycled paper and cardboard.
+His textured collages blend humor, harmony, and material essence, transforming waste into layered, vibrant works.
+His art has been exhibited internationally and he has collaborated with brands like Delvaux and Nespresso.

 Jaehyo Lee

-Jaehyo Lee (b.
-1965, Korea) is a contemporary sculptor known for his geometric works in wood and metal.
-Based in Korea, he transforms natural materials into striking forms, often combining burnt wood with polished nails or steel to create both functional and abstract pieces.
-Lee's practice blurs the line between design and sculpture, revealing the hidden beauty of everyday materials.
-His work has been exhibited internationally and is part of major collections in museums, galleries, and hotels worldwide.
+Jaehyo Lee (Korea, 1965) is a contemporary sculptor known for geometric works in wood and metal.
+He transforms natural materials into striking forms, often combining burnt wood with polished nails or steel.
+His practice blurs the line between design and sculpture, revealing hidden beauty in everyday materials.

 Jeanne Opgenhaffen

-Jeanne Opgenhaffen (BE, 1938) is a Belgian ceramic artist known for her delicate porcelain reliefs.
-Working from her studio in Belgium, she assembles hundreds of wafer-thin porcelain strips into rhythmic, geometric compositions that evoke movement, landscape, and natural forces.
-Her work blends structure with organic repetition, capturing light and shadow in subtle, often monochrome palettes.
-Despite the fragility of the medium, her pieces possess strength and depth, balancing control and spontaneity.
-She has exhibited internationally, including at Saatchi Gallery in London, and her work is held in major museum and private collections worldwide.
+Jeanne Opgenhaffen (BE, 1938) is a Belgian ceramic artist known for delicate porcelain reliefs.
+Working from Belgium, she assembles wafer-thin porcelain strips into rhythmic compositions evoking movement and natural forces.
+Her work captures light and shadow while balancing fragility with strength, and is held in major collections worldwide.

 Joana Schneider